pyllyukko/harden.yml/README.md

 * Configures basic auditing based on [stig.rules](https://fedorahosted.org/audit/browser/trunk/contrib/stig.rules) if audit is installed (see [audit.yml](tasks/audit.yml))
 * Configures `sshd_config` and `ssh_config` (see `ansible-playbook --list-tasks --tags ssh harden.yml` for details)
 * Configures [sudo](https://www.sudo.ws/) (see [sudoers.j2](templates/sudoers.j2))
+    * **WARNING**: If there are rules in `/etc/sudoers.d/` that match our `become: true` tasks that do not have explicit `EXEC`, it can "break" `sudo` as we define `Defaults noexec` in the main `sudoers` file.
+There is a "Fix NOPASSWD rules" task in `sudoers.yml` which tries to tackle this problem, but it's not guaranteed to work.
     * You can set the `sudo_iolog` in `vars.yml` to `true` to enable I/O logging
     * You can set the `sudo_ids` in `vars.yml` to `true` to enable "Intrusion Detection" as described in [Sudo Mastery](#other-docs) chapter 9 ([#59](https://github.com/pyllyukko/harden.yml/issues/59))
 * [ClamAV](https://www.clamav.net/) configuration (see [clamav.yml](tasks/clamav.yml))